niplav/site/about.md

 	* "External Links" for links to other websites discussing the same (or very similar) ideas
 	* "Discussions" for external discussions on the article
 * Long numbers written with [SI-postfixes](https://en.wikipedia.org/wiki/Metric_prefix#List_of_SI_prefixes) (K for thousand, M for million etc.)
+	* However, huge amounts of money are designated via K for thousand, and perhaps a bit inconsistently mio. for million, bio. for billion, trio. for trillion, and so on.

 ### Writing Checklist